** single-gpage.php **

 • The patient’s weight must have been stable (normally at less than a BMI of 30kg/m2) for a minimum of 12 months.

-This includes any requests for implants as well as removal of tissue
+This includes any requests for implants as well as removal or transfer of tissue

 Leave feedback